 "Trans folks were not just a subculture, but a sub-sub culture.
 Because it was a part of gay society, but it was the abandoned stepchild."

 There’s a legal paper in the community called the Daily Journalist—it’s a daily legal paper here.
 They wanted to do a profile on me as a lawyer.
 I said, “Listen, I got this one issue that’s going to overwhelm your profile.”
 They said, “That’s even better, we’ll make that a feature article.”
 So they put it on the front page of the daily legal paper.

 "Every trans person should aspire to everything. "

-Every trans person should aspire to everything.
+Do you have any thoughts on disenfranchised people who don’t know where to put their energy, could be putting their energy?Every trans person should aspire to everything.
 Be the greatest lead singer in a band, be the best politician, be the greatest lawyer you can be.
 All those things are going to be available because people fought for us, people advocated for us, people opened doors and made space for us.
 And you’re gonna have to return that favor and pay it forward for the next generation.
 Nothing good happens without all of us doing it together.
 This is one movement that you have to get active in, not just for yourself, but for the world––for us to experience a measure of justice, equality, inclusion.